 1. Create your account/log in to your profile.

-2. Create an application - Select the EMT level.
-Verify your personal information and make any necessary changes.
-Then, follow the prompts through the application process.
+2. Select the EMT State-licensed Application.
+Verify/update any personal information and follow the prompts through the application.

-5. Monitor the progress of your application from your “Certification Application Status” in case additional actions are needed.
-Once the National Registry approves your application and your status is “Ready to Test,” you can view your ATT letter and contact Pearson Vue to schedule your examination.
+5. Monitor the progress of your application from your Candidate Dashboard in case additional action is needed.
+Once the National Registry approves your application and your “Examination” tile contains the message “Authorization to Test (ATT) received,” you can view your ATT and schedule your examination.

 Related Policies